-You can enrich threat detection with your own private feed of malicious IPs.
-To do so, you’ll need to maintain an IOC-specific feed for IPs and make it accessible by HTTP/HTTPS to Logz.io.
+You can enrich log threat detection by adding your own private feeds to those provided by Logz.io.
+To do so, you’ll need to maintain files with lists of IOCs and host them online to make them accessible by HTTP/HTTPS to Logz.io.

-Before you begin, you’ll need to maintain a private feed of malicious or suspected IPs and host it where it can be fetched by Logz.io.
+You’ll need to maintain a list of IOCs and host it where it can be fetched by Logz.io.
+See more details here.

 Configure the connection

 Fill in the form to configure the connection.